Ghost2020/XiaoBuild/README.md

 Description of the software's runtime environment and hardware requirements:

 - **Operating System**：x64 Windows 10/11

+    ⚠️ Win11 system still has problems with supporting the distribution and compilation of materials

 - **Hardware Requirements**：

   - CPU: i5